-G0 Please provide the URL of your institution's net price calcula https://www.collegecostcalculator.org/KnoxColle
+G0 Please provide the URL of your institution's net price calculator:

-Provide 2020-2021 academic year costs of attendance for the following categories that are applicable to your institution.
+Provide 2021-2022 academic year costs of attendance for the following categories that are applicable to your institution.

-Check here if your institution's 2020-2021 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2020-2021 academic year costs of attendance will be available:
+Check here if your institution's 2021-2022 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2021-2022 academic year costs of attendance will be available:

-G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2020-2021 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
-A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
-Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
-Do not include optional fees (e.g., parking, laboratory use).
+G1 Undergraduate full-time tuition, required fees, room and board

+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2021-2022 academic year.
+(30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).

+- A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan. - Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan. - Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.) - Do not include optional fees (e.g., parking, laboratory use).